PennockTech/fingerd/README.md

 `go get go.pennock.tech/fingerd`

+A finger protocol server, written in a safe programming language, with security designed in from the beginning and guidance on sandboxing.

+No operating-system information is revealed, only information explicitly chosen for disclosure, such as cryptographic public keys of users.

+---

 This is an implementation of the server-side of the finger protocol, per [RFC742][].
 This is written in Golang and is designed to be able to expect no operating system services except the home directories of the users.